Children and Custody

-As Sydney’s top child custody solicitors, many clients use our legal services to assist them to negotiate, mediate and even go to court to obtain parenting orders.
+Many clients use our legal services to assist them to negotiate, mediate and even go to court to obtain parenting orders.
 Parenting orders are legally binding obligations that deal with a range of issues that relate to the care and welfare of children.
 Parenting Orders can determine where children will live, whom they will spend time with, and even what school or after-school activities they will attend.
 Parenting Orders can be agreed upon between parents or where there is no agreement, then with the guidance of the right lawyer, you can apply to the Court for parenting Orders.

 Contravention of parenting orders is a serious matter.
 If you have valid parenting orders and one parent has not followed these orders, then dealing with this through a contravention application may be the most effective way.
 We have successfully made applications at court for the enforcement of parenting orders as well as defending our clients.

 If you are facing a contravention application, then contact us immediately.

 Child abductions are a parent’s worst nightmare.
 We have been involved in hundreds of child abduction matters.
 Child abductions often require urgent recovery and location orders.
 These matters must be dealt with proactively, strategically, and with sensitivity.
 We can assist with local child abduction matters, as well as interstate and international child abductions.